oscar-defelice/googleGoSpecialisation-Coursera/README.md

 The reason I would like to create this repository is purely for academic use (in case for my future use).
 I would be really glad if you can use it as a reference and happy to discuss with you about issues related with the course even further the specific course content.

+#### Disclaimer
+I tried to build not the most straightforward solution to programming assignments, this because I had fun to use as many GO features as I could.
+I hope you would enjoy, and that this would give rise to nice discussions.

 **Please only use it as a reference**.
 The quiz and assignments are relatively easy to answer, hope you can have fun with the courses.

 ### 1. Getting Started with Go